Minsi Trails Council: Order of the Arrow

 Minsi Trails Council is home to the Witauchsoman Lodge of the Order of the Arrow.
 Witauchsoman means "to be in fellowship with somebody".

 In 1928, thirteen years after the introduction of the Order of the Arrow into Scouting, Minsi Lodge #5 emerged.
 The Minsi Lodge served the Lehigh Council that operated Trexler Scout Reservation at the time.
 In 1936, the Pohopoco Lodge #44 replaced the Minsi Lodge.
 For thirty-three years the Pohopoco Lodge acted as a pilot lodge, helping to start new lodges in the area.
 The other lodges were the Tunkhannock Lodge #476 of the Bethlehem Area Council operating Camp Minsi, and the Ah'Pace Lodge #58 of the Delaware Valley Area Council operating Camp Weygadt.
 The tri-merger of the councils and their lodges resulted in Witauchsoman Lodge #44.
 The totem of the lodge is three peace pipes (symbolizing the three predecessor lodges) strong on a bow.
 In 1980, a new chapter that formerly served the Anthracite Scouting Organization joined the lodge.
 This was a result of the organization becoming a new district in the Minsi Trails Council.
 In 1994, Witauchsoman re-established chapters.
-Each of the council's six Scouting districts operates a chapter.
+Each of the council's five Scouting districts operates a chapter.